 Medication for stress incontinence

-Medication for stress incontinence aims to increase the muscle tone of the urethra, which should help keep it closed.
+However, if you're unsuitable for surgery or want to avoid having an operation, you may benefit from a medication called duloxetine.
+This can help increase the muscle tone of the urethra, which should help keep it closed.

-You will need to take duloxetine twice a day and will be assessed after two to four weeks to see if the medicine is beneficial or if it is causing any side effects.
+You'll need to take duloxetine by mouth twice a day, and will be assessed after two to four weeks to see if the medicine is beneficial or causing any side effects.

-Your GP will discuss any other medical conditions you have to determine if you can take duloxetine.
+Duloxetine isn't suitable for everyone, however, so your GP will discuss any other medical conditions you have to determine if you can take it.

 Your GP will usually start you at a low dose to minimise any possible side effects.
 The dose can then be increased until the medicine is effective.

-You will be assessed after six weeks to see how you are getting on with the medication, and again after three to six months to see if you still need it.
+You'll be assessed after four weeks to see how you're getting on with the medication, and every 6 to 12 months thereafter if the medication continues to help.

 Your GP will discuss any other medical conditions you have to determine which antimuscarinics are suitable for you.